-It is very important that the BSWC is aware of who is directly supervising the service member.
+It is very important that the BSWC is aware of who is mentoring the service member.
 In the event that a new supervisor is placed with the member, the new site supervisor must notify the BSWC Program Staff immediately to allow for adequate orientation and training time.
-The new site supervisor must complete a background check as soon as possible.
-This information must be sent to BSWC within 15 days.